-With the implementation of the Data Protection Regulation (DPR), companies using these methods will have to reinvent themselves.
+With the implementation of the General Data Protection Regulation (GDPR), companies using these methods will have to reinvent themselves.
 The implicit consent (opt-out) of cookies is no longer sufficient.
 The simple visit to a site does not count as consent.
 A clear consent is required that can be interrupted at any time.

 Conversation is one way to address this issue.
 Each response from the consumer is a mark of consent in the exchange of data.
 Each message must therefore be relevant enough to push the consumer to interact again.